eedeb/eedeb/README.md

 # Website migration
 Starting October 1st, the new domain name for my websites will be chat314.com instead of mrpi314.com.
-Currently, both domains display my website. chat.mrpi314.com moved to app.chat314.com.

 ---
 # Hello, I'm Mrpi314tech